“Simplicity is the final achievement.”

 MARJORIE MAXFIELD is a successful Texas business women.

-She is a member of PEN America, The Authors’ Guild, Western Writers of America, Mystery Writers of America, the Texas State Historical Association, and the Texas Library Association.
+She is a active member of national and Texas-based writer’s organizations including:: PEN America, Western Writers of America, Mystery Writers of America, Texas State Historical Association, Texas Library Association, and The Authors’ Guild,

-She is professional photographer who enjoys the landscapes of the American Southwest.
-She is an accomplished pianist and recently joined a Houston choir as a lyric soprano.
+She is an accomplished pianist and has joined a Houston choir as a lyric soprano. .

-Marjorie and her husband has donated their 100-piece “You Are What You Write On,” a memorabilia collection of Houston’s legendary figures in the latter half of the 20th century to The Dolph Briscoe Center for American History at the University of Texas in Austin.
+Marjorie and her husband donated their 100-piece “You Are What You Write On,” a significant memorabilia collection of signatures on “that which Houston’s legendary figures in the latter half of the 20th century to The Dolph Briscoe Center for American History at the University of Texas in Austin.

 She and her husband reside in Houston, Texas.